Martin V. Melosi reads from A Journey of Body, Mind, and Spirit: Four Years in Fascist Italy, 1937–1941 (Tab Edizioni, 2024)

-The Piccirilli Factor is a feature-length documentary exploring the legacy of the Piccirilli Brothers, Italian American sculptors who greatly contributed to shaping New York City’s urban landscape by carving some of its most iconic monuments.
-From their Bronx studio, they also brought to life national symbols like the Lincoln Memorial, blending artistry and back-breaking labor into the fabric of American identity.
+The Piccirilli Factor is a feature-length documentary exploring the legacy of the Piccirilli Brothers, Italian American sculptors who significantly contributed to shaping New York City’s urban landscape by carving some of its most iconic monuments.
+From their Bronx studio, they also brought to life national symbols like the Lincoln Memorial, blending artistry and skilled labor into the fabric of American identity.
 Through rare archival materials and expert interviews, the film reveals a hidden chapter in the story of public art and the collaborative spirit behind the City Beautiful movement.

-Post-screening discussion led by Joseph Sciorra, John D. Calandra Italian American Institute.
+Post-screening discussion led by Joseph Sciorra, John D. Calandra Italian American Institute, Queens College, CUNY.

 George Guida reads from The Uniform (Guernica World Editions, 2024)